ManikandanM-7/DN5.0-JavaFSE/README.md

 # Java FSE Hands-on Solutions

-Solutions for the Cognizant DN program exercises.
+Solutions for the the program exercises.

 College: M. Kumarasamy College of Engineering, Karur